Administration

 Prof. Bart O Nnaji FAS, FA Eng.
 CON, NNOM

 Prof Bath O Nnaji FAS, FA Eng.
-CON, NNOMProf Bath Nnaji is one of the greatest gifts to Nigeria and one of the world’s leading Professor of Robotics.
-He has been Director, US National Science Foundation Centre for e-Design, University of Pittsburgh; Kepler Whitford Professor of Engineering and Alcoa Foundation Professor of Engineering, both in the University of Pittsburgh.
+CON, NNOMProf Bath Nnaji is one of the greatest gifts to Nigeria and one of the world’s leading professors of Robotics.
+He has been Director of the US National Science Foundation Centre for e-Design, University of Pittsburgh; Kepler Whitford Professor of Engineering and Alcoa Foundation Professor of Engineering, both at the University of Pittsburgh.
 Prof Nnaji was also a Professor of Mechanical and Industrial Engineering at the University of Massachusetts, USA.

-He was former Nigerian Minister of Science & Technology and Minister of Power; former member, Presidential Advisory Council, Special Adviser to the President on Power and former Chairman, Presidential Task Force on Power.
-He was also the former President Independent Power Producers Association of Nigeria and Founder and Director, Geometric Power Limited, first independent power project in Eastern Nigeria.
-Shortly after joining University of Massachusetts’s faculty of Engineering, he became the founder and Director of Automation and Robotics Laboratory at the university and rose to Professor of Mechanical and Industrial Engineering in 1992.
-He was the creator of the term, geometric reasoning, which means that most things we operate has geometric configuration.
+He was the former Nigerian Minister of Science & Technology and Minister of Power, a former member of the Presidential Advisory Council, Special Adviser to the President on Power and former Chairman of the Presidential Task Force on Power.
+He was also the former President of the Independent Power Producers Association of Nigeria and the Founder and Director of Geometric Power Limited, the first independent power project in Eastern Nigeria.
+Shortly after joining the University of Massachusetts’s Faculty of Engineering, he became the founder and Director of the Automation and Robotics Laboratory at the university.
+He rose to Professor of Mechanical and Industrial Engineering in 1992.

-Prof Nnaji is Fellow of Nigerian Academy of Science, holds national honours of Commander of Order of the Niger (CON) and also holds the traditional title of “Onwa Enugu” conferred on him by his Nkanu people in Enugu state, in addition to numerous other titles and awards from different parts of the world.
+Prof Nnaji is a Fellow of the Nigerian Academy of Science and holds national honours of Commander of Order of the Niger (CON), in addition to numerous other titles and awards from different parts of the world.
+He is currently the Chairman of the Advisory Board of The Nigeria Prize for Science.

 Chief (Dr) Mrs Nike Akande (OON, CON)